GideonFlynn/FSND-Linux-Server-Configuration/README.md

-# A FSND Linux server configuration project
+# An FSND Linux server configuration project

-My instance is located [gideonservice.me](http://gideonservice.me/), with IP address 46.101.150.121.
+My instance is located at [gideonservice.me](http://gideonservice.me/), with IP address 46.101.150.121.

 The ssh key for grader is given at project submission.

 ## This readme is a guide to deploying your own instance of the [ItemCatalog-FSND project](https://github.com/GideonFlynn/ItemCatalog-FSND) on DigitalOcean.

-First, I needed to make sure the app would run with PostgreSQL.
-The changes to be made weren't that big:
+First, I needed to be certain the app would run with PostgreSQL.

+The adjustments needed to be made weren't that large:
 1. Change all 'NVARCHAR' columns in dbmodels.py to 'Text'
-2. Make sure that all paths are absolute and configured for a Linux OS
+2. Make sure all paths are absolute and configured for a Linux OS
-3. Make sure the items table's foreign keys references unique columns
+3. Make sure the items table's foreign keys reference unique columns
     - Before the shop and manufacturer tables had a foreign key on their 'id' column, now the foreign key for manufacturer is 'name'

-    **This means that when defining a manufacturer when making an item, you type their name.**
+    **This means that when specifying a manufacturer when creating an item, you type their name.**

-4. Another change to be made was setting up a Postgres user and database, both named catalog, to enable testing of the app.
+4. Another change to be made was setting up a Postgres user and database, both named catalog, to enable testing of the app

     - When the database and user had been made, the last step was:

 5. Changing `create_engine()` in catalog.py & dbmodels.py to `postgresql://catalog:catalog@localhost/catalog`

-_This was a great time to test everything in the app and make sure nothing breaks.
-As you'd hope no breaking changes have been made and everything runs smoothly._
+_This was a great time to test everything in the app and make sure nothing was broken.
+As you'd hope no breaking changes had been made and everything runs smoothly._

 --------
-_The following guide assumes you are redirecting your DNS provider's name servers to DigitalOcean_
+_The following guide assumes you are redirecting your DNS provider's name servers to DigitalOcean._

-Setting up DNS on DigitaOcean is as simple as:
+Setting up DNS on DigitaOcean is done as follows:
-- Going to the network tab
+- Go to the network tab
 - Enter the domain
 - Declare your favorite DNS records, mine are:
   - **A** record to gideonservice.me